Blog

 Congratulations on your successful Stage 2 audit preparation

 Do not stress everyone out the day before your Stage 2 certification audit.
 You had six months to prepare, and everyone worked hard to help prepare the company.
 Now is the time to celebrate with your family.
 Everyone should go home on time and get a good night’s rest.
-Positive attitudes and relaxing are as crucial as all the work that has been completed.
+Positive attitudes and relaxation are as crucial as all the work that has been completed.
 I learned this lesson the hard way during my first ISO 13485 Certification in 2004.
-We received certification, but I don’t recommend letting your boss turn purple with rage during the audit–it might be career limiting.
+We received certification, but I don’t recommend letting your boss turn purple with rage during the audit–it might be career-limiting.

 I have only made the mistake of staying up late the night before on one other occasion–and the client was not recommended for certification at the end of the Stage 2 audit.
 Fortunately, the auditor was able to schedule a follow-up audit within a few weeks, and we were able to address all the open issues at that time.
 The client received their ISO 13485 certificate and CE Certificate within three months of starting the project, and the certificates were just in time for an important trade show in Germany.